Non-thermal escape of the Martian CO$_2$ atmosphere over time: constrained by Ar isotopes: Results and Discussion

-The overestimation of the sputter escape rates can have several reasons.
-A main reason might be that the surface pressure of the Martian atmosphere was significantly below our maximum value of up to 3\,bar during the Noachian eon.
-If there would have been less atmosphere to escape, there would have also been less planetward-scattered ions to drive sputtering escape, thereby also reducing the fractionation between $^{36}$Ar and $^{38}$Ar, which also points to the results illustrated in Figures~\ref{Fig:Argon}a and b, and to the various studies on the Noachian CO$_2$ partial pressure values discussed above \citep{hu15,kite14,kurokawa18}. {We, moreover, did not include $^{40}$Ar, the product from the radioactive decay of $^{40}$K, into our sputter calculations which might have reduced the {sputter rates of $^{36}$Ar and $^{38}$Ar, since some of the precipitating ions could have also sputtered $^{40}$Ar instead of one of the other isotopes}.
+The {potential} overestimation of the sputter escape rates can have several reasons.
+One could be that we did not include $^{40}$Ar, the product from the radioactive decay of $^{40}$K, into our sputter calculations which might have reduced the sputter rates of $^{36}$Ar and $^{38}$Ar, since some of the precipitating ions could have also sputtered $^{40}$Ar instead of one of the other isotopes.
 For including $^{40}$Ar into the simulation one has to implement the whole radioactive K-Ar system into the model, which is beyond the scope of our present study; however, we are planning to include this in our future work since it might be a crucial factor for reconstructing the evolution of $^{36}$Ar/$^{38}$Ar.} Moreover, one should also note that especially for these extended early atmospheres another reason for some overestimation of the Argon isotope sputtering rates may result from the analytical model approach. {For finding and minimizing potential inherent errors in our calculation, future studies might, therefore, apply a combined upper atmosphere solar wind interaction Monte Carlo sputtering model to compare its outcome with the analytical approach that we have chosen in our study.}